 When You Arrive

 When you first arrive at the veterinarian's office with your new kitten, there will be some paperwork to fill out.
 Your parents will be asked about information concerning them, such as their address, telephone number and work place.
 This information is needed to develop a medical record for your kitten.
-How long have you owned your kitten?

 The clinic will also need information about your pet.
 His name, age, sex, where you got him and what medical care he has already received.
 There may be questions about behavior and house breaking.